Semantics3/semantics3-classicasp/README.md

+#Note: This repo is now deprecated and no longer supported.

 # semantics3-classicasp

 semantics3-classicasp is a Classic ASP VBScript code sample for accessing the Semantics3 Products API, which provides structured information, including pricing histories, for a large number of products.

+Note: This is just a code example on making an oauth request to the Semantics3 library. and is not a library.

 See https://www.semantics3.com for more information.

 Quickstart guide: https://www.semantics3.com/quickstart